 Additional training sessions following the installation for new operators can be arranged if required for an additional fee

-The first couple of days is usually taken up with putting cables in place and erecting access equipment, with equipment installation and testing in the second half of the project.
+Part 1 is putting cables in place and erecting access equipment.
+Part 2 is equipment installation and testing.
 The final day is when fine tuning and training takes place.

-The process of laying and routing sound cables in church buildings is very time consuming, so it makes sense to lay cables for extra microphones, projectors and audio monitors at the same time as your church sound system installation, even if they are not going to be used right now
+The process of laying and routing sound cables in church buildings is very time consuming.
+It makes sense to lay cables for extra microphones, projectors and audio monitors at the same time as your church sound system installation.
+Even if they are not going to be used right now.

-The actual process of a sound system installation can take from a few days to a few weeks depending on the size of church, we normally ask for a week to complete an installation.
-During this time it is usually necessary to bring in scaffolding or other access equipment, and there will be times where access by the public could be limited for health and safety purposes.
+The sound system installation can take from a few days to a few weeks depending on the size of church.
+We normally ask for a week to complete an installation.
+During this time it may be necessary to bring in scaffolding or other access equipment.
+There will be times where access by the public will be limited for health and safety reasons.

-All our installation work is backed by a 12 month guarantee, if equipment fails within 28 days then it will be replaced with a new item, after this the manufacturers may offer to repair the item.
-We would carry out the replacement free of charge
+All our installation work is backed by a 12 month guarantee.
+If equipment fails within 28 days then it will be replaced with a new item.
+Within 28 days we would carry out the replacement free of charge

-During the settling in period we will be available to answer your questions and give advice, and if required, we can arrange to come back and meet you free of charge, subject to other commitments at the time
+During the settling in period we will be available to answer your questions and give advice.
+We can also come back and meet you free of charge, subject to other commitments at the time.